jtuyls/shark-ai/docs/LLAMA33_MXFP4_GUIDE.md

 3. Check GPU visibility with `rocm-smi` before running

+### Affinity Analysis Failure

+If you see "failed to solve for affinity analysis" during compilation:
+- This occurs with IREE kernel MLIR (exported with `--matmul-kernel="amdsharktank.iree;*"`)
+- Add `--iree-stream-affinity-solver-max-iterations=1024` to your iree-compile command

 ### High Perplexity Values

 If perplexity is extremely high (>1000):
-- Ensure `--apply-shuffle` was used during IRPA creation
+- Ensure `--apply-shuffle` was used during IRPA creation when using ASM kernel
-- Ensure `--matmul-kernel="sharktank.asm;*"` is used during export
+- Ensure `--matmul-kernel="amdsharktank.asm;*"` is used during export with shuffled IRPA
 - Do NOT use `--top-k=1` as it breaks perplexity calculation
+- If using IREE kernel, ensure IRPA was created WITHOUT `--apply-shuffle`

 ### Out of Memory During Conversion